srikanth-mj/DevOps/Git.md

 21. To create a branch and then switch immediately use the command "git switch -c 'branch_name'" or "git checkout -b 'branch_name'".
 22. If we have un-committed changes which are common across branches then if we switch branches they'll follow to new branch.
 23. Use "git branch -d 'branch_name'" to delete a branch.
 Switch to other branch before performing this operation.
 Use "git branch -D 'branch_name'" for force delete.
 24. To rename a branch, switch to the branch and then use command "git branch -m 'new_branch_name'".
+25. We merge branches, not specific commits.
+We always mege to the current HEAD branch.
+26. To merge 2 branches, first switch to the receiving branch Ex. master/main/trunk and then run command "git merge 'feature_branch_name'".
+This will merge code from feature_branch_name to main/mater/trunk.
+27. A fast-forward merge happens when master/main/trunk catches up with a feature branch by some commits assuming no commits happened on master branch after creating feature branch.
+28.